Emotional Abuse: Everything from Fast Facts, Symptoms, and How to Help

 Deflecting blame or their responsibility for any of the above actions, leaving you to feel like you’re the one at fault (aka, gaslighting)

-Abuse is about maintaining power, so gaslighting is a form of emotional abuse that allows the abuser to maintain power.
-Gaslighting causes the victim to question their sanity, memory, or feelings through actions like:
+Gaslighting is a method of control that causes the victim to question their sanity, memory, or feelings through actions like:

 Denying previous abusive behavior ever happened